+60166_screenshot_3

+60166_screenshot_4

 Calculate the right infarct brain area.
-Select Count/Size and click on Draw/Merge Objects tool in Edit.
+After implementing step 3.8.1-3.8.2, select Count/Size and click on Draw/Merge Objects tool in Edit.
 Manually select the ischemic area and click Count to calculate the ischemic area.

+60166_screenshot_5

 Calculate the right health brain area.
-After step 3.8.3, the software will automatically distinguish the left and right brain areas.
-Click on the Draw/Merge Objects tool in Edit and then manually select the right heathy area.
-Click Count to calculate this area.
+After step 3.8.1-3.8.2, select color using Segmentation and adjust the value of I so that the normal part of brain slices are separated from the black background.
+Return to Count/Size and click on Count to calculate this area.
+Then click on Split Objects in Edit to separate the brain from the midline.
+The software will automatically distinguish the left and right brain areas.

+60166_screenshot_6